sryo/sryo.github.io/contents/hometown/hometown.md

 The platform has transformed how home services are booked and managed in our target markets.
 Service providers report significant improvements in efficiency, with some seeing up to a 30% increase in completed jobs per week.
 Customers appreciate the transparency and ease of use, leading to higher satisfaction rates and repeat bookings.

-Some of my favorite touches:
-- The "service provider match" feature that uses machine learning to pair customers with the best-suited professionals.
-- The satisfying "job complete" animation that plays when a service is marked as finished.
-- The "time-lapse" feature that automatically creates a video of before-and-after photos for significant renovation projects.

 View more details: [Project Link](https://www.darwoft.com/blog/best-logistics-management-software-solution-service-providers)